remowxdx/AoC-2020/README.md

 For Part 1, I wrote the function `find_bag()`, which takes the parsed rules, the starting bag, the current bag and the target bag.
 The recursion stops when we find the target bag (`current == target`).
-Because we don't want repetions, I return a `set` with the starting bag type.
+Because we don't want repetitions, I return a `set` with the starting bag type.

 Then we find the bags for each of the inner bag, adding into the result set (use `update`, because `union` leaves the set unchanged!